osrf/gazebo_tutorials/oculus/tutorial.md

 Once Oculus VR SDK is installed, you should be able to compile Gazebo from source with Oculus Rift support.

 Follow [this](http://gazebosim.org/tutorials/?tut=install) instructions to compile Gazebo.
-During the executing of the `cmake` command, you should see this message confirming that the Oculus SDK is found:
+During the execution of the `cmake` command, you should see this message confirming that the Oculus SDK is found:

 ~~~
 -- checking for module 'OculusVR'